TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ## Adoption strategy

 In a close cooperation with Expo, we should start with upstreaming config plugins into RN core in a way that would help them easily adjust their tools.

 Once it's done, changes should be applied into `react-native-cli` to support config plugins.

+Both React Native and CLI should be covered with proper documentation:
+- `reactnative.dev` with detailed description what config plugins are and how to use them
+- CLI's `README.md` file with detailed explanation of `prebuild` command and available flags

-Once both React Native and CLI are released, libraries maintainers will get the possibility of adding support for config plugins into their libraries.
-Additionally [`callstack/react-native-builder-bob`](https://github.com/callstack/react-native-builder-bob) should allow to create libraries with the new API.
+Once both React Native and CLI are released and the documentation is available, community and maintainers should be informed about new API available and how it would benefit them.
+At the same time, [`callstack/react-native-builder-bob`](https://github.com/callstack/react-native-builder-bob) should be adjusted to support the new API.

 ## How we teach this